bolek42/bolek42.github.io/ctf/2017-GoogleCTF/inst_prof/README.md

 page_old = leak_r15(lowest_bit=12,highest_bit=48)
 ```

-Then we prepare the rop chain.
+Then we prepare the ROP chain.
 We used the gadgets to allocate a new page, read arbitrary data and execute it.
-rsi already contains 0x1000, the size of one page, what was usefull for alloc_page and read_n.
+rsi already contains 0x1000, the size of one page, what was useful for alloc_page and read_n.
-As the behavior for mmap is deterministic, we can compute the address of the newly allocated page from the previous allocated one.
+As the behavior for mmap is deterministic, we can compute the address of the newly allocated page from the previously allocated one.

 ```python
 alloc_page = binary_base + 0x9f0